 It’s here that you fill in the template you selected when you created the record.
 To this, click on the “Job Requirements” tab and click on [+Answer Questions].
 Here you’ll be shown the questionnaire you selected.
 Fill in your answers and click save when you’re done!
 You can also click [Save as Draft] if you need to come back and finish this later.

 And you’re Done!
 You now have your JSEA.
 How you use it after this point is up to you.
-You can provide external users limited access to the record if you’d prefer to work in app.
-Alternatively, simply clicking on the print button on the top right hand side of the screen will allow you to either print or export to PDF to send.
+You can provide external users with limited access to the record if you’d prefer to work in-app.
+Alternatively, simply clicking on the print button on the top right-hand side of the screen will allow you to either print or export to PDF to send.
 Creating a JSEA/JSA/SWMS has never been easier!

 To start using the module, first head over to Settings > Modules > Job Management Register.
 Once in, click on the edit icon and click show.

 Fun fact!
 This can be done on any module now.
-If you want signing for anything from courses to incidents; you can enable it for those modules using the same process outlined above.
+If you want to sign for anything from courses to incidents; you can enable it for those modules using the same process outlined above.

 If you’ve enabled rights before, then this is easy, otherwise, go to Settings > Roles > [your role].
 Then scroll down to Job Management Register, and give yourself rights appropriate.
 To make it easy, I gave myself rights to everything (as below).